orionrobots/orionrobots.github.io/_posts/2022-11-02-foamboard-joint.md

 ---
+date: '2022-11-02'
+description: Experiments with foam board joints
+layout: post
+tags:
+- foamboard
+- robot building
+- learn robotics at home
 title: Foam board joint experiments
-tags: [foamboard, robot building, learn robotics at home]
-description: "Experiments with foam board joints"
-layout: post
 ---
 I was playing more with foam board today.
 I’ve used it before to make drawer dividers, but at 10mm it gets interesting.
 This is a rough (rabbet I think) joint I made with it, because why not.